sarthakbansal7/DBI/README.md

 - **DBank.sol**: Handles deposits, withdrawals, borrowing, and payoffs.
 - **Token.sol**: ERC-20 contract for DBIC token minting.

+We are also planning to make this gas free for our users and cost them on different services also we can provide pools for lending/borrowing.

 ## 🛠 Installation & Setup
 ### 1️⃣ Clone the Repository
 ```sh